vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/095/02_A_tvA.md

 title = "02"

 +++
-HvN restore the sandhi in a (asyā́ndhasa) as asya ándhasa, but asyá should surely be accented, with the Pp., because it modifies ándhasaḥ rather than being used pronominally.
+Holland & van Nooten Rig Veda edition restore the sandhi in a (asyā́ndhasa) as asya ándhasa, but asyá should surely be accented, with the Pp., because it modifies ándhasaḥ rather than being used pronominally.

 I follow Geldner in supplying vikṣú with the fem. víśvāsu in c, on the basis of 3d.